Modeling and Evaluating Trust Dynamics in Multi-Human Multi-Robot Task Allocation: Abstract

 \section{Abstract}

-Trust is essential in human-robot collaboration.
-Even more so in multi-human multi-robot teams where trust is vital to ensure teaming cohesion in complex operational environments.
-Yet, at the moment, trust is rarely considered a factor during task allocation and reallocation in algorithms used in multi-human, multi-robot collaboration contexts.
-Prior work on trust in single-human-robot interaction has identified that including trust as a parameter in human-robot interaction significantly improves both performance outcomes and human experience with robotic systems.
-However, very little research has explored the impact of trust in multi-human multi-robot collaboration, specifically in the context of task allocation.
-In this paper, we introduce a new trust model, the Expectation Comparison Trust (ECT) model, and employ it with three trust models from prior work and a baseline no-trust model to investigate the impact of trust on task allocation outcomes in multi-human multi-robot collaboration.
-Our experiment involved different team configurations, including 2 humans, 2 robots, 5 humans, 5 robots, and 10 humans, 10 robots.
-Results showed that using trust-based models generally led to better task allocation outcomes in larger teams (10 humans and 10 robots) than in smaller teams.
-We discuss the implications of our findings and provide recommendations for future work on integrating trust as a variable for task allocation in multi-human, multi-robot collaboration.
+Trust is essential in human-robot collaboration, particularly in multi-human, multi-robot (MH-MR) teams, where it plays a crucial role in maintaining team cohesion in complex operational environments.
+Despite its importance, trust is rarely incorporated into task allocation and reallocation algorithms for MH-MR collaboration.
+While prior research in single-human, single-robot interactions has shown that integrating trust significantly enhances both performance outcomes and user experience, its role in MH-MR task allocation remains underexplored.
+In this paper, we introduce the Expectation Confirmation Trust (ECT) Model, a novel framework for modeling trust dynamics in MH-MR teams.
+We evaluate the ECT model against five existing trust models and a no-trust baseline to assess its impact on task allocation outcomes across different team configurations (2H-2R, 5H-5R, and 10H-10R).
+Our results show that the ECT model improves task success rate, reduces mean completion time, and lowers task error rates.
+These findings highlight the complexities of trust-based task allocation in MH-MR teams.
+We discuss the implications of incorporating trust into task allocation algorithms and propose future research directions for adaptive trust mechanisms that balance efficiency and performance in dynamic, multi-agent environments.